 The HPV virus — especially cervical strains — can make it harder for a woman to conceive a child and may increase her chances of miscarriage, depending on the strain of the virus she carries.

-So, while further study is necessary to determine if the HPV vaccine is affecting overall fertility and birth rates, what we do know now, is that the HPV virus itself DEFINITELY can have an affect on fertility.
+So, while further study is necessary to determine if the HPV vaccine is affecting overall fertility and birth rates, what we do know now, is that the HPV virus itself DEFINITELY can have an effect on fertility.

 Can HPV Vaccination Actually Cause Death?